Changissnz/nu_merchant_principal/README.md

 similarities with another one but they themself are ultimately the "source", and equal competition.
-The prideful believe themselves to be undisputable by many benchmarks, this privilege granted to them through their high achievements.
+The prideful believe themselves to be undisputable by many benchmarks, this privilege granted to them through their high marks that may not have had to been achieved independently by them.
-But the setting of the achievement can never be universal.
+But the setting for the achievement can never be universal.
-Many times, there have been attempts to propagate the local setting for achievement in universal application.
+Many times, there have been attempts to propagate the local setting for achievement into universal application.
 And every time, there has been marked resistance to that adoption in one form or another.
+Implementation of competition is usually designed to be probabilistic in outcome.
+Events that are called competitions, yet with outcomes already pre-determined by the primary decisive makers cannot honestly be called competition; "performance" and "demonstration" are labels with more transparent underlying implications.